sjc200/google-contacts-share/CONTRIBUTING.md

 ---

+## Pull Request Expectations

+Pull requests should:
+- Be focused on a single issue or feature
+- Avoid large refactors unrelated to the change
+- Preserve existing behaviour unless clearly justified
+- Include a brief explanation of design decisions if the logic is non-trivial

+Large architectural rewrites are unlikely to be accepted.

+---

 ## Scope

 This project intentionally stays simple.
 The following are out of scope and unlikely to be accepted as pull requests: